ekzhu/datasketch/README.md

 # important, assign more weight toward false negative: weights=(0.4, 0.6).
 # Note: try to live with a small difference between weights (i.e. < 0.5).
 lsh = LSH(weights=(0.4, 0.6))

-# `precision` controls the step size used in integration when solving the
-# optimization problem during LSH initialization.
-Smaller `precision`
-# results in better optimization accuracy, while increasing the time cost.
-# Note: using a value smaller than 0.001 is unlikely to improve the accuracy
-# any further.
-lsh = LSH(precision=0.001)
 ```

 ## b-Bit MinHash